 Like the other countries on this list, Japan has plenty of New Year’s traditions that range from more traditional to modern.
 We’ll take a look at two: Fukubukuro and Hatsuhinode.
 Fukubukuro are surprise gift bags given to friends and family during the new year.
-The contents of each gift bag depend on where you buy them, but most retailers give people an idea of what they can get in their bags.5 Hatsuhinode, on the other hand, is more of a peaceful tradition.
+The contents of each gift bag depends on where you buy them, but most retailers give people an idea of what they can get in their bags.5 Hatsuhinode, on the other hand, is more of a peaceful tradition.
 It involves getting up early and seeing the first sunrise of the year.

 Thailand’s traditional new year celebration takes place in April and is called Songkran.
 Songkran is also known as the Water Splashing Festival or the start of the Buddhist New Year.
 It involves parades, dancing and splashing people with water while celebrating on the streets.6